 - Use the WHERE statement in the DATA step to select observations to be processed.

 - Subset variables to be output by using the DROP and KEEP statements.

 - Use the DROP= and KEEP= data set options to specify columns to be processed and/or output.

 |Sort observations in a SAS data set.||

-- Use the SORT Procedure to re-order observations in place or output to a new dataset.
+- Use the SORT Procedure to re-order observations in place or output to a new dataset with the OUT= option.

 - Remove duplicate observations with the SORT Procedure.

 - Use IF-THEN/ELSE statements to process data conditionally.

 - Use DO and END statements to execute multiple statements conditionally.